Important Dates

 Deadline for full paper submission

-Announcement of the Congress schedule
+Announcement of the Congress program

 Implementation of the Congress

-February 28, 2024
+February 28, 2025

-Publication of selected papers
+Publication of the selected papers

 Frequently Asked Questions